 With your set billing date always on the 15th and your buffer days set to 14, the cut-off date is always the last day of the previous month.
 You will have a consistent, easily remembered sales window, the entire prior month.

 For example, if your customer purchases in December, their first shipment will be sent out in early January.
 All sales in January ship out in early February, all sales in February ship out in early March.

 With this model, at the beginning of every month, you can export your batch of Shopify orders from the previous month; from the 1st to the last day of the month.
 This will always be the exact batch of orders to fulfill and ship.
 Depending on how long it takes to package and ship your orders at the beginning of every month, often your subscribers will be receiving their product around the same time they are being billed for their next recurring order (the 15th).
-This tends to result in a positive customer experience, and result in less cancellations.
+This tends to result in a positive customer experience, and result in fewer cancellations.

 For example, on January 1, you can export all recurring orders from Dec 1st - 31st.
 You can ship out these orders anytime after January 1st (typically as quickly as possible).
 On March 1st, you can export all recurring orders from January 1 - 31st.
 On April 1st, you can export all recurring orders from February 1 - 28th.

 Shopify allows you to export orders within a specific date range, which makes this process very easy!
 You can learn more about this here: Export orders by date.
 Using the "recurring_order" tag the app applies to every recurring order, you can segment your subscription orders from your one-time orders.

 If you change the date you charge customers; this will also adjust the cut-off unless you change the number of buffer days to accommodate the change.